 They sprinted around the corner as a bullet tore a hole in the wall, plaster and dust sprinkling the floor.
 They hurried through the printing room, shoved open the door to the lobby.
 Past the startled receptionist, toward the front door.
 They shoved it open, and tore down the front steps.

 The Grimmer Company was clear of zombies; clearly, the Resurrectionists hadn’t wanted the dead to interrupt their work, so they’d avoided spreading the Lazarus Virus within the vicinity of the lab.
 Annabel wondered how long it would take before even this neighborhood was overrun by zombies.
-How long, without the aide of the infectious gas, would it take for the plague to spread?
+How long, without the aid of the infectious gas, would it take for the plague to spread?

 Annabel spared a glance back.
 The Resurrectionists were just now arriving in the lobby.